SanYattsu/SanYattsu/README.md

     keras   numpy   seaborn   dash    statistics    tensorflow

 ## INTRO STATEMENT
 > It was a long thorny path to data science for me.
 My first language was Fortran, then C#.
 I used them at university, but it wasn't real IT.
 Then I tried python and ML, and found out that the data science combines all things I like to do.
-Now, I have aim to become professional in this in this area.
+Now, I have aim to become professional in this area.

 ## EXPERIENCE
 > Engineer → Researcher → Associate professor